smartcontractkit/external-adapters-js/README.md

 ### Running Locally

 External adapters should be run as long-lived processes.
+They can be found under various folders:
+* [`packages/sources`](./packages/sources): adapters for reading data from API sources
+* [`packages/targets`](./packages/targets): adapters for writing data
+* [`packages/composites`](./packages/composites): chaining multiple adapters for advanced functionality

 Two ways to run them locally are:

 #### HTTP server